Blind Tiger's alcohol license suspended after latest shooting; 4 charged after ALE investigation

-GREENSBORO — The Blind Tiger's alcohol permits were suspended Friday by state officials after a third shooting at or near the bar and music venue this year.
+GREENSBORO — The Blind Tiger's alcohol permits were suspended Friday by state officials after a third shooting at or near the music venue this year.

 The ABC Commission cited the shootings in issuing the summary suspension, which is immediate and in effect until the case is heard by the Office of Administrative Hearings.